 A few tips on sewing with leather

-Leather is in fashion and lots sewing enthusiasts want to make their own purses, bags, wallets, jackets etc. Working with leather can be frustrating if you don’t know what you are doing.
+Leather is in fashion, and lots of sewing enthusiasts want to make purses, bags, wallets, jackets, etc. Working with leather can be frustrating if you don’t know what you are doing.
 So here a few tips and tricks that will hopefully make the process of sewing leather a fun and much more pain-free process.

 - Watch out for imperfections: Before you start cutting out your patterns, examine the leather for imperfections.
 If you cut out your pattern and later discover that there are scars or even a hole in the leather, you might not have any leather left to make a new cut.

-- Leather and pins are not friends: If you work with normal fabrics, you might be used to doing a lot of pinning.
+- Leather and pins are not friends: If you work with regular fabrics, you might be used to doing a lot of pinning.
 But when working with leather, pinning is a no go.
 Pins make permanent holes in the leather.
-Instead of pins, use clips (hair clips, paper clips, binder clip) and invincible tape.
+Use clips (hair clips, paper clips, binder clip) and invincible tape in place of pins.

-- Use the right thread: Get the right threads for sewing with leather or you will run into problems.
-Use pure nylon threads or upholstery weight polyester threads.
+- Use the right thread: Get the right threads for sewing with leather, or you will run into problems.
+The best threads for sewing leather are pure nylon threads or upholstery weight polyester threads.
 The wrong threads can stick to the leather and attempt to pull it through the presser foot during the upstroke.

-- If you find that the machine is struggling to sew smooth stitches, change to a new needle and use a Teflon presser foot instead of a walking one.
+- Switch to a new needle and use a Teflon presser foot instead of a walking foot If the machine struggles to sew smooth stitches.
 The right needle can make a big difference to your finished product.

-I am sure there are a lot more tips out there for sewing leather and we will love to hear about it.
-Leave your tips in our comments sections below.
+I am sure there are a lot more tips out there for sewing leather, and we will love to hear about it.
+Leave your suggestions in our comments sections below.

 Can I sew leather with my home sewing machine?

 This is a question that gets asked by a lot of people.
-The answer depends on the thickness of leather you are working with.
-Your residential sewing machine can sew real or faux leather of about 3oz (1mm to 1.2mm) thick as long as you use the correct needles, presser feet, threads and do not make very thick seams.
+The answer depends on the thickness of the leather you are working with.
+Your domestic sewing machine can sew real or faux leather of about 3oz (1mm to 1.2mm) thick as long as you use the correct needles, presser feet, threads, and do not make very thick seams.

 For much thicker leather, you might need an industrial sewing machine to complete the project.
-An industrial machine is recommended only if you sew as a source of income or you sew leather on a regular basis.
-Otherwise, if your thick leather project is a one-off or a once in a while project, then your best option might be to hand sew the leather.
+We recommend you get an industrial leather sewing machine for commerical or large projects.
+Otherwise, if your thick leather project is a one-off or a once in a while project, then your best option might be to hand-sew the leather.